MYPROJECX/streetstyle/docs/settings.md

    - On the Themes page, locate your active theme (marked as "Current Theme") and click the **"Customize"** button next to it.
 This will open the theme editor, where you can modify your theme’s styles and settings.

+5. **Navigate to the Theme Settings:**

+   - In the theme editor, locate the left-hand sidebar and scroll down to **"Theme settings"** at the bottom.
+Click on it to expand the settings.

+6. **Adjust Theme Settings:**

+   - Modify the layout, design, or other settings as needed to align with your brand’s style and objectives.
+You can rearrange sections, change images, edit text, and adjust colors to create a unique look.

+7. **Save Your Changes:**

+   - After making adjustments, click **"Save"** to apply the new template settings.

 ## General Settings

 The General settings section allows you to manage fundamental elements of your theme, such as your favicon and basic layout options.
 Follow these steps to access and edit the General settings:

-1. **Open Theme Settings:**

-   - In the theme editor, locate the left-hand sidebar and scroll down to **"Theme settings"** at the bottom.
-Click on it to expand the settings.

-2. **Access the General Settings:**
+1. **Access the General Settings:**

    - Within the **"Theme settings"** menu, click on **"General"**.
 This section includes options for key aspects of your store's appearance and functionality.